CodeYourFuture/immersive-go-course/buggy-app/README.md

 Here's how requests flow through the architecture diagram below:

-1. An HTTP request hits API service with HTTP simple auth
+1. An HTTP request hits API service with HTTP basic auth
 1. The API uses the Auth Client to check the authentication information
 1. Auth Client calls Auth Service over gRPC, which verifies credentials against User table in the database
 1. Once validated, the API allows request to continue to retrieve Note data from the database